zehome/graphite-install/README.md

 Quick & dirty automatic install for graphite
 ============================================

-This is just a simple script to help installing graphite in a virtualenv.
+This is just a simple script to help installing carbon/graphite in a virtualenv.

 It will install all dependencies and carbon/graphite